Marshawn Lynch and Richard Sherman team up again — this time on 'Mars'

 But Sherman’s “Stars on Mars” experience hasn’t gotten him interested in visiting the real red planet.

-“Fake Mars,” he says, “is more than enough for me.”
+“Fake Mars,” he said, “is more than enough for me.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.